 Alcohol and vulvar cancer risk.
 Are they connected?
 In a word, no. Drinking alcohol does not increase the risk of developing vulvar cancer.
-That’s the conclusion of the American Cancer Society, American Society of Clinical Oncology, Mayo Clinics, and other medical organizations.
+That’s the conclusion of the American Cancer Society, American Society of Clinical Oncology, Mayo Clinics, and other medical groups.

-Vulvar Cancer Risk Factors
+I. Vulvar Cancer

 Risk factors for vulvar cancer include these.